 New knowledge is developing at a phenomenal rate.
 Your job undoubtedly requires knowledge that was not covered during your studies.
 Utrecht University’s Continuing Education programme provides the up-to-date knowledge and skills you need to remain permanently employable on the labour market, all based on the latest academic insights.
 From short courses to Master’s degrees, Utrecht University offers a wealth of opportunities for lifelong learning.

-START: Spring of 2023
+START: 4 May 2023

 This Massive Open Online Course will see over 10 Utrecht University food researchers address key issues in the area of food consumption.
 We will be covering two interrelated themes: Food Shortages and Healthy Choices.